+A house is a big investment, one you want to see grow in value.
+Building equity in your home is important for your financial future.
 But how long does it take to build equity?
-The truth is, it takes time.
-And there are factors that you can’t control — like the housing market.
-But these five tips can help increase the equity in your home.
+The truth is, it takes time and there are factors that you can’t control — like the housing market.
+These six suggestions can help increase the equity in your home.

-1. Choose a 15-Year Mortgage
+2. Choose a 15-Year Mortgage

-2. Make a Larger Down Payment
+3. Make a Larger Down Payment

-3. Pay Down Your Mortgage Faster
+4. Pay Down Your Mortgage Earlier

-4. Pick the Right House
+5. Pick the Right House

-When you’re searching for the “perfect” house, it’s important to consider factors that could cause equity to grow at a slower rate.
+When you’re searching for the “perfect” house, it’s important to consider the financial factors that could cause equity to grow at a slower rate.
 For example, if you buy a house at the high end of your budget, you may not have extra money to put toward building equity faster.
 Avoid any large losses you might incur as a result of choosing a home in a less desirable neighborhood, missing payments or repeatedly taking out loans.

-5. Make Small Home Improvements
+6. Make Small Home Improvements